Teleport Metrics | Teleport

 |Number of synthetic DB errors sent to the client.

-The following tables identify all metrics available in the proxy service if Kubernetes access is enabled.
+The following tables identify all metrics available in the Teleport Proxy Service if at least one Kubernetes cluster is enrolled in your Teleport cluster.

 Client